Doctor Alchemy: Alexander Petrov

-Alexander Petrov is a criminologist working for the Keystone City Police Department.
-But in order to advance his career, he uses one of Albert Desmond's weapons used as Mister Element to freeze the lab supervisor solid.
-Petrov is promoted to replace the dead supervisor and discovers he likes the thrill of killing.
-He continues to eliminate members of the department he sees as "threats" to his position, using the weapon and ice-based effects.
-He uses the effects and his position as head of the crime lab to shift suspicion to Captain Cold.
+Alexander Petrov is a criminologist working for the Keystone City Police Department who used an ice-based weapon created by Mister Element to commit crimes and further his career.
 His plan comes undone when profiler Ashley Zolomon enters his office as he is putting on his mask.
-The Flash is able to stop him from killing Zolomon, but Captain Cold interrupts them before the Flash can take him into custody.
-Captain Cold kills Petrov for breaking one of the rules of the Rogues' code of "ethics" - never frame another Rogue for your own crimes.
+The Flash stops him from killing Zolomon, but Captain Cold interrupts them before the Flash can take him into custody and kills Petrov for breaking one of the rules of the Rogues' code of "ethics" – not framing other Rogues for crimes.

 Powers and abilities

-As Mister Element, Desmond dons a suit equipped with an oxygen mask and selects the model of carbon as his suit emblem.
+As Mister Element, Albert Desmond dons a suit equipped with an oxygen mask and selects the model of carbon as his suit emblem.

 Doctor Alchemy possesses the Philosopher's Stone which once belonged to Merlin.
 By pressing the stone in various points, he has the ability to transmute any substance into any other substance (e.g., steel into rubber, or oxygen into carbon monoxide) and also possesses the power to transform the molecular structure of the human body, having once turned the Flash into a being of water vapor.
-Albert Desmond can also control the Philosopher's Stone from a distance via telekinesis.
+Desmond can also control the Philosopher's Stone from a distance via telekinesis.

-Other versions

-Flashpoint

-In the Flashpoint reality, Mr. Element's gun, among others, is used by Oliver Queen, who runs Green Arrow Industries, to combat Vixen's daughter.